-Engagement with the public and other stakeholders:

-Trialling organisations must set out how they intend to engage with the public and other key stakeholders as part of the trial.
+Engagement with the public and other stakeholders: Trialling organisations must set out how they intend to engage with the public and other key stakeholders as part of the trial.
 This could include engagement with local government authorities, road user groups, law enforcement agencies, emergency services, infrastructure managers and public transport providers.

-Managing change: Trialling organisations must set out how they intend to manage changes to the vehicle or infrastructure over the course of a trial.
+Managing change: Trialling organisations must set out how they intend to manage changes to the vehicle, infrastructure or to the ODD over the course of a trial.
 Trialling organisations are likely to update software and upgrade hardware over the course of a trial as issues are discovered and technology evolves.
-Software updates that substantially change the performance of the vehicle, such as changing the level of automation of the vehicle, will require a reassessment of the safety management plan.
-Trialling organisations should set out their processes for managing these changes to ensure they maintain safety.
+Software and hardware updates that substantially change the performance and characteristics of the vehicle, such as changing the level of automation of the vehicle, will require a reassessment of the safety management plan and may require a new request for approval.
+Trialling organisations should set out their processes for managing software and/or hardware changes to ensure they maintain safety.
 Trialling organisations should also set out how they will ensure compliance with changes to the road environment that may occur over the course of the trial (such as changes to road infrastructure).
+Finally, changes to the ODD over the course of a trial may take place, either to facilitate software learnings or because of changes to the testing environment.
+Trialling organisations should set out a clear process for altering the agreed ODD in their approach to road transport agencies.

-Accessibility: Trialling organisations must set out how they intend to manage specific safety and accessibility concerns, including interactions with road users or passengers with disabilities, during the trial.
-Trialling organisations may need to demonstrate compliance with applicable disability and accessibility legislation if they are providing passenger services.
+Accessibility: Trialling organisations must set out how they intend to manage specific safety and accessibility concerns, and interactions with road users or passengers.
+If trials involve passengers, trial proponents may need to develop a safety case to identify and manage the risks of the passenger trial, and address accessibility and interactions with all types of passengers and management of on-board conditions.
+Trialling agencies may need to demonstrate compliance with applicable disability and accessibility legislation if they are providing passenger services.